garylirocks/quickrefs/azure-networking.markdown

 - Logging
   - NSG Flow Logs: log all traffic in your NSGs (a sub-resource under Network Watcher)
   - Traffic Analytics: query/visualize your NSG Flow Log data, requires Log Analytics

+### Auto creation

+- NetworkWatcher resources are created automatically when you use the tools, they are place in a resource group called `NetworkWatcherRG`, there is a subscription feature called `Microsoft.Network/DisableNetworkWatcherAutocreation`
+- There are also built-in policies regarding this, see [Azure Policy note](./azure-policy.markdown)

 ## Network design considerations